This is 'Shot at Dawn' at the National Memorial Arboretum in Staffordshire. A reminder of the men and boys executed

 So my ‘Way’ of following Jesus is not to be a ’Christian’.
 That carries far too many additional requirements that, for me, take me away from the person Jesus was.
 Like his first followers, I do try to ‘remember’ him, so even I still sometimes receive the Eucharist which keeps the story alive.
 But all we have is generalities, not specifics.
 What do the gospel writers agree on?
 His compassion.
 His care for the outcast.
 His radical challenge to existing ‘religious’ ways of doing things.
 That the ‘kingdom’, the signs of his God were to be found in the everyday lives of ordinary people, not in the grand palaces of the powerful or the holy places of the priests.

 And in the end they killed him for it.
 Like they have killed countless others before and since.
 So my feeble attempt to follow in his Way is to try to be on the side of those still most likely to be neglected or treated equally shamefully.
 The refugee.
 The poor.
 The powerless.
 I know it’s all tokenism but I can’t start my life from somewhere else or become a person I am not.
 But I can care.
 Not, of course as he did, but as I can.
-That, not my own alleged ‘salvation’, I genuinely believe, would have mattered most to him.
+That, not my own alleged ‘salvation’, I genuinely believe, would have mattered far more to him.